spectrumAI/SIP/docs/modis_250m_cls_ndvi_time_series.md

     1. In ***Config_os.yaml***, under ***Modis_params***, disable all the other preprocessing steps by setting ***to_XXXX_Modis*** to be ***False***.
     1. Run SIP, click on ***Preprocessing -> Modis*** to mosaic the classification maps.
 Once finished, go to ***output_dir_maps_merge_Modis*** defined in ***config_os.yaml*** to take a look at the mosaiced map.
 Open it in QGIS and compare it with the true map of Saskatchewan.

-    1. The figure below shows training classification map vs. ground truth map (the one with red urband classes).
+    1. The figure below shows training classification map (the one with black missing blocks) vs. ground truth map (the one with red urband classes).

 ![](../pics/dipres_evi_sask_train_map.gif)